jspm/jspm-cli/docs/cli/guide.md

 ### Adding New Dependencies

 It isn't actually necessary to run `jspm add` for every new dependency.
-Instead if just running `jspm link` again, will automatically install the dependencies for us.
+Instead by running `jspm link` again, jspm will automatically install the dependencies for us.

 For example, updating `app.js` to use more dependencies: